spinalcordmri/spinalcordmri.github.io/_posts/2023-11-20-sct-course.md

 🎥 [Zoom link](https://polymtl-ca.zoom.us/j/87975574519)

-🗒 [Miro board](https://miro.com/welcomeonboard/ZWk2SXBhbnFsYkdLdUJ0emVkQ3g5bzZISThJWXVKNW1maWliTHRadFlmRnMzeFRZZ01YOHNvMWROdkdwV2lpUHwzNDU4NzY0NTI0NTcxOTQ0MzUwfDI=?share_link_id=431168353253).
-This board is used as a brainstorming platform, and if you have ideas/suggestions.
-You will need to create a login to be able to view/edit this board.
+🗒 [Miro board](https://miro.com/app/board/uXjVM0Q5dbY=/?share_link_id=203499920049).
+This board is used as a brainstorming platform, and if you have questions/ideas/suggestions to share.

 ## Agenda